Apache: Crop cultivation

 The Navajo practiced the most crop cultivation, the Western Apache, Jicarilla, and Lipan less.
 The one Chiricahua band (of Opler's) and the Mescalero practiced very little cultivation.
 The other two Chiricahua bands and the Plains Apache did not grow any crops.

 Trade, raids, and war

 Interchanges between the Apache and European-descended explorers and settlers included trading.
 The Apache found they could use European and American goods.

-Unlike Europeans and Euro-Americans, Apaches distinguished raiding from war.
+Apaches distinguished raiding from war.
 Raiding was done in small parties with a specific economic purpose.
 War was waged in large parties (often clan members), usually to achieve retribution.
 Raiding was traditional for the Apache, but Mexican settlers objected to their stock being stolen.
 As tensions grew between the Apache and settlers, the Mexican government passed laws offering cash rewards for Apache scalps.

 Religion

 Apache religious stories relate to two culture heroes (one of the Sun/fire:"Killer-Of-Enemies/Monster Slayer", and one of Water/Moon/thunder: "Child-Of-The-Water/Born For Water") who destroy several creatures harmful to humankind.

 Another story is of a hidden ball game, where good and evil animals decide whether or not the world should be forever dark.
 Coyote, the trickster, is an important being that often has inappropriate behavior (such as marrying his own daughter, etc.) in which he overturns social convention.
 The Navajo, Western Apache, Jicarilla, and Lipan have an emergence or Creation Story, while this is lacking in the Chiricahua and Mescalero.

 Most Southern Athabascan gods are personified natural forces that run through the universe.
 They may be used for human purposes through ritual ceremonies.
 The following is a formulation by the anthropologist Keith Basso of the Western Apache's concept of diyí: